 Debbie Schaffer OAM (Chair)

-Debbie Schaffer has been a member of the Board since 2006 and was elected as President in 2009.
+Debbie Schaffer has been a member of the Board since 2006 and was elected as Chair in 2009.
 Debbie and her family have been generous benefactors to VisAbility and she took on a very significant role on the Major Gifts Committee of the Association’s ‘Building our Vision Campaign’.
 Debbie has also been actively involved in the Ear Science Institute Capital Campaign and to date has provided leadership in raising $8 million for the development of a new Ear Science Institute.
 Debbie is a Director of the Schaffer Group of Companies and also a Board Director for Guide Dogs Australia.

 Prof. Iain Murray AM